Quirky New Encaustic Portraits….

 I went back to the hotel that night, then took myself out for a long walk.
 I needed some quiet processing time.

-I had seen, and dreamt, about those elusive skin tones created in encaustic wax…
+I had seen, and dreamt, about those elusive skin tones created with encaustic wax…

-I used to copy faces from magazines when I was a teenager, (some of my pictures from the 80’s below!)
-I would spend hours up in my room, happily drawing away.
+I used to copy faces from magazines when I was a teenager, (some of my pictures from the 1980’s below!)
+I would spend hours up in my bedroom, happily drawing away.
 I hadn’t done it in years.

 It was quite a moment….

-I raised a rather lovely glass of rose blush to myself and grinned like somebody who had just won the lottery…!
+I felt like I was going to BURST…!
+I raised a delicious glass of rose blush to myself, and just sat there grinning, like somebody who had just won the lottery…!

-Thankfully one of the other girls joined me at this point, which made me look slightly less like a mad woman out on day release…!
+Thankfully, one of the other ladies joined me soon after, which made me look slightly less like a mad woman out on day release…!

 The rest of the week turned into a blur, we used cold wax techniques, and different methods of making mediums, colours and media.

 The week ended with a lovely lunch, some pink champagne to round the afternoon off, and lots of fond farewells.
-I’m sure we will all stay in touch.
+We still all stay in touch through social media.

 Special thanks to Lora and the other attendees for helping me to fill in those missing blanks.